Sustainability – Start Somewhere

----> Start here: Help organize a local farmer’s market in your downtown providing access to fresh fruit and vegetables to those who need it the most.
+- Start here: Help organize a local farmer’s market or community garden in your downtown, providing access to fresh fruit and vegetables to those who need it the most.

----> Start off: Biking to work, walking to a friend’s house, and using more public transportation to reduce vehicle emissions and pollution.
+- Start off: Biking to work, walking to a friend’s house, and using more public transportation to reduce vehicle emissions.

 - Start by: Taking shorter showers, planting a raingarden, and disposing of waste properly – not into our storm drains.

 - Start off: Shutting off common household devices when not in use will conserve a significant amount of power – computers, TV’s, DVD players, microwaves, coffee pots, and more.